Stop Your Mattress Sliding

 There is something just so pesky and annoying about a mattress sliding around on its bed frame or box spring.
 We move around in our sleep, but the bed shouldn’t move around with you.
-Whether you’re having a pillow fight, a restless night, or an intimate rendezvous, the last thing you need to worry about is your bed sliding around and you ending up on the floor.
+Whether you’re having a pillow fight, a restless night, or an intimate rendezvous, the last thing you need to worry about is your mattress slipping off the box springs and you ending up on the floor.
 Thankfully, there are some simple and incredibly affordable products you can order off Amazon that will easily fix this problem for you.

 Also, you might want some help from a friend or family member with this.
 Mattresses can be heavy and need to be adjusted from opposite sides at the same time.

 Little to no friction.
-This is the usual culprit to a mattress that’s slip and sliding all over the place, especially if you have a two sided memory foam or latex foam mattress.
+This is the usual culprit to a mattress that’s slipping and sliding all over the place, especially if you have a two-sided memory foam or latex foam mattress.
 This happens because the material doesn’t get a good enough grip against your bed frame to keep it in place.

 Old mattress.
 Like almost everything on this earth besides fine wine, quality decreases with age.
 Think back at the time you purchased your mattress, how long has it been since then?
 If your answer is ten years or older, the cause of your mattress moving could simply be old age.
 After years of continuous use, mattresses will collect a layer of your body oil and dirt on the bottom, hence the sliding.

 Improper support.
 The answer to your issue may be that your bed frame is too big for your mattress, or the legs to your bed frame are sliding around.
 Most bed frames come up a few inches from the slats so that the mattress sits down in the frame, which helps to keep it in place.
-Sometimes these frames have extra space between the sides and the mattress to accommodate any bedding, but if there’s too much space, your mattress might slide around a bit.
+Sometimes these frames have extra space between the sides and the mattress to accommodate any bedding, but if there’s too much space, it’s possible that your mattress slips off frame a bit.
 The legs could also have something to do with it, if they’re wooden and sliding on a slippery surface.

 A cheaper method would be to purchase rubber matting, or take the one underneath your area rug in your living room.
 Cut it to fit the size of your mattress, and use it as a makeshift non-slip mattress pad.
-It might sound silly, but you could also use a thin yoga mat or welcome mat if you have either one of these items laying around the house.
+It might sound silly, but you could also use a welcome mat if you one of those lying around the house.